 If the company is recognised as a company in difficulties, each white-collar worker will receive an allowance from the employer amounting to EUR 5 per day of unemployment.
-If the company also employs blue-collar workers to whom the regime of temporary unemployment for economic reasons was already applicable and to whom a higher amount is being granted, the white-collar workers will be entitled to the same amount as the blue-collar workers.
+This allowance will be higher if the blue-collars workers employed by the company would receive a higher allowance in case of temporary unemployment, or if the joint committee under which the company would fall if it would employ blue-collar workers provides in a higher allowance for these blue-collar workers.
+The white-collar workers are then entitled to the same amount.

-Existing collective bargaining agreements and business plans which have already been concluded in this context will remain in force.
-However, companies whose business plans have been submitted but have not yet been approved can submit a new application to the FPS ELSD.
+Existing collective bargaining agreements and approved business plans which have already been concluded in this context will remain in force.